MadhukumarNM/AmazonAssingment/README.md

 6. utils - contains the text file reader class to read to text file
 7. resources - contains the features file and configuration files

-This can be executed using mvc clean test command
+This can be executed using "mvc clean test" command